jurtasun/rcds_intro_nextflow/chapter1/README.md

 println "Squared even numbers: $squaredEvens"
 ```

-Edit this file further to read the input numbers from a file `data/numbers.txt`, and save in a results file called `results.txt`
+Edit this file further to read the input numbers from a file `data/numbers.txt`, and save in a results file called `results.txt`.
+In this example we create files by using the `new File().eachLine{...}` and the `new File().write()` commands, to respectively read and write data.

 ```groovy
 // Define closure (anonymous function) named 'isEven' that checks if a number is even